 The Royal Garden: A zero waste urban garden fuelled by biological nutrients, green infrastructure, local energy and advanced logistics.

-The Clean Tech Cluster: A cluster development supporting new circular-focused businesses and technological innovation, providing clean energy back to the area.
+The Clean Tech Cluster: A cluster development supporting new circular-focused businesses and technological innovation, providing clean energy to the area.

 The Adaptable Development: Adaptable developments are designed with circular principles built-in, from sustainable construction to flexible and smart space usage.